PentesterArchive/Hacking-Web/Server-side request forgery (SSRF)/Readme.md

 # Server-side request forgery SSRF!
-Server-side request forgery is a web security ***vulnerability that allows an attacker to cause the server-side application to make requests to an unintended location***.
+Server-side request forgery is a web security ***vulnerability that allows an attacker to cause the server-side application to make requests to an unintended location***.<br />
 In a typical SSRF attack, ***the attacker might cause the server to make a connection to internal-only services*** within the organization's infrastructure.
 In other cases, they may be able to force the server to connect to arbitrary external systems.
 This could leak sensitive data, such as authorization credentials.

 ## How does it work?